ianfitzpatrick/popuparcade/readme.md

 However it should be fairly easy to adapt these instructions to Windows as well.

+##### Sidebar For Those Who Know What They Are Doing Already

+If you already know how to use Attract Mode and just want a layout that works well for a popup arcade, [get the popuparacde layout here](https://github.com/ianfitzpatrick/popuparcadelayout).

 ### The Basics

 The five things you need to run the arcade are: